-In April 2015 Public Sector Audit Appointments Ltd (PSAA) issued "Statement of responsibilities of auditors and audited bodies".
-It is available from the via the PSAA website (www.PSAA.co.uk).
-The Statement of responsibilities serves as the formal terms of engagement between appointed auditors and audited bodies.
+Public Sector Audit Appointments Ltd (PSAA) have issued a 'Statement of responsibilities of auditors and audited bodies'.
+It is available from the Chief Executive of each audited body and via the PSAA website (www.psaa.co.uk).

+This Statement of responsibilities serves as the formal terms of engagement between appointed auditors and audited bodies.
 It summarises where the different responsibilities of auditors and audited bodies begin and end, and what is to be expected of the audited body in certain areas.

-The "Terms of Appointment (updated February 2017)" issued by the PSAA sets out additional requirements that auditors must comply with, over and above those set out in the National Audit Office Code of Audit Practice (the Code) and in legislation, and covers matters of practice and procedure which are of a recurring nature.
+The 'Terms of Appointment (updated April 2018)' issued by PSAA sets out additional requirements that auditors must comply with, over and above those set out in the National Audit Office Code of Audit Practice (the Code) and statute, and covers matters of practice and procedure which are of a recurring nature.